charliecao77/assignment_cloudformation/README.md

 - Open the EC2 service
   - navigate to Key Pairs(show in the left side )
   - Click the button [Create Key Pair] and fill out the name 'LoginAssignmentEC2' in the pop up window, and Create
+  - Change the Key file LoginAssignmentEC2.pem read only by root
+    - $ chmod 400 LoginAssignmentEC2.pem
 - Create a S3 Bucket 'us-east-1-jianyuancao-assignment-code'(or the one you prefer) and upload CloudFormantion Template files, and Make them public can read access to them
   - GenerateRole.yml
   - GenerateKMS.yml